lmns-solutions/arduino-interactive-lessons/communication/p5js-serial-io.md

 But now we actually need to **parse** the incoming serial text data into useful typed variables.
 Let's do that and update our OLED-based debug output.
 Again, it's useful to construct our program step-by-step testing along the way.

 Update the code inside of `if(Serial.available() > 0)` in `loop()` to include parsing.
 There are many possible parsing approaches; however, we are going to take advantage of Arduino's [String](https://www.arduino.cc/reference/en/language/variables/data-types/stringobject/) object and functions like [`indexOf()`](https://www.arduino.cc/reference/en/language/variables/data-types/string/functions/indexof) and [`substring()`](https://www.arduino.cc/reference/en/language/variables/data-types/string/functions/substring) to look for commas and parse out our data.
-We showed a similar technique in our [Intro to Serial](serial-intro.md#formatting-messages) lesson.
+We showed a similar technique in our {% include tlink.html id='communication-serial-intro' text='Intro to Serial' %}#formatting-messages lesson.

 For now, we'll display both the raw data received over serial as well as the parsed data.
 Once we're confident we have this working, we'll remove this debug output.